 FamilySearch.org’s collection, County Court records (Hawkins County, Tennessee), 1788-1930; index, 1788-1930, includes some descriptions of district boundary changes, along with thousands of other court records.
 I didn’t find any maps within this collection.

 Going to the actual Hawkins County courthouse might prove more fruitful, although when my husband’s grandmother wrote to the Hawkins County clerk in the 1960s for genealogical information, he informed her that the damn Yankees burned the courthouse down.

 Office of the Secretary of State

 Even if the county courthouse burned and some records were lost, the secretary of state, who oversees the state library and archives, should still have a copy of the district maps.
 Sure enough, the Tennessee state archives have a collection of maps and some of them are digital.
-Unfortunately, the one I wanted to see was not:
+Unfortunately, the one I wanted to